Furnace Size Calculator

 Is 80% or 96% AFUE better?

 It depends on climate.
-In cold zones with long heating seasons, a 96% AFUE condensing furnace pays back its higher upfront cost within 5–8 years through lower fuel bills.
-In mild climates, 80% AFUE is usually the better value — the heating season is too short to recoup the premium.
+In cold zones with long heating seasons, a 96% AFUE condensing furnace usually earns back its higher upfront cost through lower fuel bills, and the longer and colder the winters, the sooner that happens.
+In mild climates, 80% AFUE is usually the better value, because the heating season is too short to recoup the premium.
 96% AFUE units also need a special PVC vent and condensate drain, which can complicate retrofits.

 Can a furnace be too big for a house?

-Yes — and oversized is a more common problem than undersized.
-A furnace that's 25%+ larger than needed will short-cycle, wearing out components and creating uneven temperatures.
+Yes, and oversized is a more common problem than undersized.
+Some margin is unavoidable because furnaces come in fixed sizes, but a unit well beyond the smallest size that covers your load will short-cycle, wearing out components and creating uneven temperatures.
 It also costs more to buy and to run.
 Going one size up "just in case" almost always backfires.

 Related Tools